particledatagroup/hep-resources/content.md

 # Particle Physics Information Platforms

 * **INSPIRE:**
     INSPIRE serves as a one-stop information platform for the particle physics community, comprising 8 interlinked databases on literature, conferences, institutions, journals, researchers, experiments, jobs and data.
-It is run in collaboration by CERN, DESY, Fermilab, IHEP and SLAC, and has been serving the scientific community for almost 50 years.
+It is run in collaboration by CERN, DESY, Fermilab, IHEP, IN2P3 and SLAC, and has been serving the scientific community for almost 50 years.
 Previously known as SPIRES, it was the first website outside Europe and the first database on the web.
 Close interaction with the user community and with arXiv, ADS, HepData, ORCID, PDG and publishers is the backbone of INSPIRE's evolution. <http://inspirehep.net/>

     In 2018, INSPIRE is launching a redesigned interface with more efficient searching and filtering.
 The INSPIRE Labs site is available at: <http://labs.inspirehep.net>